NEUROIMAGING / MAGNETIC RESONANCE IMAGING

 - acute ischemia appears hyperintense (bright) on DWI (b factor around 1000 s/mm2) and hypointense (dark) on calculated ADC (apparent diffusion coefficient) maps

-- DWI changes are not specific to ischemia – they can occur in any transport mechanisms impairment (edema), such changes are often reversible, and lesions are not hypointense in the ADC map)
+- DWI changes are not specific to ischemia – they can occur in any impairment of transport mechanisms (edema).
+Such changes are often reversible, and lesions are not hypointense on the ADC map)

-- artifacts – DWI depends on the T2 signal
+- artifacts can occur on DWI due to its dependence on the T2 signal

 - increased T2 signal can lead to T2 shine through and T2 washout

-- reduced T2 signal leads to the T2 blackout phenomenon (hypointense DWI)
+- reduced T2 signal leads to the T2 blackout phenomenon (hypointense on DWI)

 Gradient-echo sequence (GRE)